Mevorisha/mess-room-booking/docs/CONTRIBUTING.md

   You'll notice the notify on catch format in many places.This is to ensure that the user is notified of any errors that occur.

 ### React Standards
 - Use functional components with hooks.
 Class components are not allowed.
-I"ll personally come to your house and haunt your dreams if you commit a class component.
+I'll personally come to your house and haunt your dreams if you commit a class component.
 Why?
-Because they"re there"s a new way to do things.
+Because there's a new way to do things.

-- Redux isn"t used.
+- Redux isn't used.
 Instead, use React Contexts for global state management.

 - Use `react-router-dom` for routing.
 Use `useNavigate` to navigate programmatically.
 Use `useSearchParams` to get URL parameters.
 Use `useLocation` to get the current location and fetch origin name.